Key Motivators and Framework for Integrated Care by Family Physician Team Members in Urban China

 Results

-The analysis distilled 64 first-order concepts into 15 second-order themes, which were then categorized into four broader dimensions: government agencies, primary healthcare institutions, family physician teams, and residents.
-Motivators at the government level, such as resource allocation and the development of IT infrastructure, were identified as proactive forces driving change.
+The analysis distilled 64 first-order concepts into 15 second-order themes, which were then categorized into four broader dimensions: Government agencies, PHC institutions, family physician teams (FPTs), and residents.
+Motivators at the government level, such as resource allocation and the development of information technology (IT) infrastructure, were identified as proactive forces driving change.
 In contrast, resident-level factors, including trust and adherence, were more reactive, shaped by external conditions and responsive rather than initiators of change.

 Conclusion